EPS vs NPS vs APY: Retirement Benefit Comparison

-In my previous posts I have discussed in detail about the various pension Government initiated pension schemes.
+In my previous posts I have discussed in detail about the various Government initiated pension schemes.
 Now, let’s compare these notable Pension schemes and find out which one is provides better benefits as compared to others.
 Please click on the link below to know more about the schemes.

 Subscriber to Employees’ Provident Fund (EPF) is mandatorily covered under the Employees’ Pension Scheme (EPS).
 Individuals earning wages/salary above Rs 15,000/- per month have the option to opt out of EPF.
 Employees’ Pension Scheme provides pension to the subscriber post retirement based on the years of service and contribution made under the scheme.
-The minimum pension under the scheme is Rs1,000/- pm and maximum pension which may be provided under the scheme is Rs 7,500/-.
+The minimum pension under the scheme is Rs 1,000/- pm and maximum pension which may be provided under the scheme is Rs 7,500/-.
 However, one may defer your pension withdrawal for 2 years to earn additional hike of 8.16% on actual pension.

 National Pension Scheme is open to all the citizens of India and anyone above the age of 18 years can invest in the scheme.
 It is a market linked scheme and return on the investment is dependent on the performance of the fund.
-Individuals have the option to choose from the preferred class of investment and portfolio manager to manage the funds.
-On attaining the age of 60, Individuals may withdraw the lumpsum but will have to mandatorily invest 40% of the proceeds in purchasing an annuity plan which will provide regular income to the individual.
+Individuals have the option to choose from the preferred class of investment and designated portfolio manager manages the funds.
+On attaining the age of 60, Individuals may withdraw the lump sum but will have to mandatorily invest 40% of the proceeds in purchasing an annuity plan which will provide regular income to the individual.
 The return on investment is expected to be somewhere between 10%-12%.
 Individuals may open an account in any of the nationalized banks.

 Atal Pension Yojana (APY) was launched by the Government keeping in mind the interest of the lower income group.
 The scheme is open for individuals aged between 18-40 years.
-The scheme provides a pension of Rs 5,000 per month after the age of 60 years.
+The scheme provides maximum pension of Rs 5,000 per month after the age of 60 years.
 It is very simple to subscribe for the scheme and contribution is auto debited from the respective bank account of the individual.
 It is one of the cheapest retirement benefit plan available which offers decent return to the subscribers.